coredns/coredns.io/content/plugins/timeouts.md

 }
 ~~~

-Start a DNS-over-QUIC server that has the idle timeout set to two minutes.
+Start a DNS-over-QUIC server that has a 10 second read timeout for receiving a
+query on an opened stream and the idle timeout set to two minutes.

 ~~~
 quic://.:853 {
 	tls cert.pem key.pem ca.pem
 	timeouts {
+		read 10s
 		idle 2m
 	}
 	forward . /etc/resolv.conf